natalia-buzkova/english-for-designers/02-first-impression/index.md

 ## Projects

-I decided to show these three projects as it shows exactly what I talked about when I tried to describe my work as an artist, but also it shows that I do not only do graphic design, but my passion is also photography and painting.
+I have decided to showcase these three projects, as they perfectly capture what I’ve been trying to convey about my work as an artist.
+It’s not just about graphic design for me; my true passions are photography and painting as well.

 ### Design project / game Poznanie (Cognition)

-I made this work with two other classmates as our final atelier project.
+This collaborative work, made with two fellow classmates as our final atelier project, serves as a tool to deepen connection with yourself and people around you.

-Poznanie is not only a game, but also a tool to connect with your friends and yourself.
-It could be played by friends, could be used as a learning tool for a single person or could be integrated in psychological practice.
-A card game built around pure emotions that individuals experience daily.
-Our goal is to learn people how to be open to not only feel those emotions, but to talk about them freely in a safe space.
+It can be used as a game among friends, utilized as a learning instrument for individuals, or integrated into psychological work.
+We have built our concept on pure emotions that each individual experiences daily, with the aim of teaching people to not only acknowledge these emotions but also discuss them within a safe space.

-We created two levels of this game, one for kids (age 8+) and the second one for people 15+.
+We have created two levels for this game: one for children aged 8 and above, and the second one for individuals aged 15 and older.

-The principle behind the first level is to connect puzzle-like cards in a sequence including one puzzle piece of emotion (written), then an illustration showing that specific emotion and then numerous cards with our needs that we experience when we feel that emotion.
-As it is primarily targeted for younger kids, these cards are made mainly for them to name various emotions and identify their needs.
+The principle behind the first level revolves around connecting puzzle-like cards in a sequence, including one puzzle piece of emotion (written), then an illustration showing that specific emotion, and multiple cards representing the needs we experience when feeling that emotion.
+Primarily targeted towards younger kids, these cards are made mainly for them to name various emotions and identify their needs.

-Concept behind the second variation of the game is to talk about emotions that we often tend to hide or trivialize, and to learn about them.
-It also consists of cards, but this time we have eight different categories of questions, in which each question target one of the eight main emotions.
-In the pack, there are also info cards about each emotion so even one person can use this game as a learning tool.
+Concept behind the second variation of the game is to talk about emotions that are often trivialized, encouraging participants to explore and learn about them.
+Similar to the first level, this version also comes up with cards.
+However, it introduces eight categories of questions, each based on one of the eight primary emotions.
+Additionally, the pack includes informational card about each emotion, enabling the game to serve as a self-guided learning tool.

 ### Design project / painting Anxiety

-Painting is a form of art in which I feel free.
-In my work, I always work to the point where I feel like the project is perfect, but not during painting, When I paint, I turn off my head and I often don’t even use any brush, just my hands.
+Painting serves as a liberating art form where I find true freedom.
+In my artistic process, I work until I reach the point of the impossible flawlessness.
+However, during the act of painting itself, I disconnect from my rational thoughts, often forgetting to use brushes and relying only on my hands.

-With this one, I felt like I needed to visualize what I feel during my anxiety episodes.
-The main object is done by sewing technique and it is a clear symbolization of my own head – eye and mouth are disconnected from the rest of the head because I feel like I lost my ability to speak or to see when anxiety fills my body, and I can’t even ask for help.
-I also worked with glass to show not only the coldness getting from the above with the blue colour, but also how it feels like something was cutting through my skin.
-While everything feels as if it stopped around me, the fire inside of me is burning and to show that I used the combination of red and orange colour in the right corner.
+With this particular piece of art, I felt like I needed to visually depict the feelings I experience during my anxiety episodes.
+The central object, done using a sewing technique, symbolizes my own head.
+The disconnected eye and mouth represent the loss of my ability to communicate or see clearly when anxiety takes over me.
+I also worked with glass elements to convey not only the coldness getting from the above depicted through the blue colour, but also the feeling of something cutting through my skin.
+While everything feels as if it stopped around me, an internal fire rages within, represented by the combination of red and orange hues in the right corner.

 ### Design project / book sournsweetz

-I have been working on this project for few years now and I am still working on it at this moment.
-Aside from graphic design, my passion is also photography and writing, so in 2019 I created a secret Instagram profile, on which I posted photos that I captured together with some of my thoughts and emotions.
-After two years I decided to leave the writing part out as I felt I was too open in such toxic space as Instagram often is.
+This ongoing project is the most personal for me, showing my passions for graphic design, photography, and writing.
+In 2019 I created a secret Instagram account where I shared my favourite moments accompanied by my thoughts and emotions.

+However, after two years, I decided to exclude the poems from my content, as I felt overly exposed within the toxic environment Instagram often is.

-This year, we have a semester work on Typography to create our own book, so I decided to make my dream come true.
-Currently I am collecting my work from the past years, both photos and writings and I hope I will be able to show you my first real book soon.
+This year, as part of our Typography class, we were given a task to create our own book.
+I deliberately decided to transform my long-held dream into reality.

+Currently I am collecting my work from the past years, selecting both photographs and writings, with the hope of soon presenting my first tangible book.

-This project is mostly personal for me because I use my own experiences and I write about them with open heart.
-Also, I see it as a tribute to my brother, as he was a professional photographer to whom I look up to and I always will.
+This project holds personal significance for me, as I pour my own experiences onto its pages with and open heart.
+Moreover, I see it as a tribute to my brother, a professional photographer whom I deeply admire and will forever look up to.